 - Both bank account numbers and e-banking access were sent directly to the bank signatory.
 See this page for more information on cryptocurrency banking.

 - Grace provided our Client a draft template sales invoice

 - Grace provided our Client Certificate of Incorporation, Articles of Association, and Commercial Register

 - Grace provided our Client their newly registered Singapore entity’s Corporate tax registration number

 - Grace informed our Client about annual government reporting obligations required in year 2 including Estimated Chargeable Income and corporate income tax

-- Grace asked our Client to complete Healy Consultants Group PLC’s satisfaction questionnaire
+- Grace asked our Client to complete Healy Consultants Group’s satisfaction questionnaire

 - Grace asked our Client for a professional reference

 - Our Client asked Healy Consultants Group to timely, accurately and completely discharge their monthly and quarterly and annual legal, accounting, audit and tax obligations.